Beltway Republicans Worried About Losing Koch Money Before Midterm Elections

 While many believe the Koch’s will fall in line and throw the support of their vast money-machine behind anyone that is a Republican up for election, as posited by a Washington Post op-ed, others are less sure of that.
 It is worth noting that the Koch’s didn’t donate any money to Trump’s presidential campaign, or run ads for him through their network, Americans For Prosperity.
 They also recently ran an ad thanking Heidi Heitkamp (D-ND) for voting in line with their position on a bank deregulation bill.
 In her re-election race, the Koch’s are not supporting her, however they also are not endorsing her opponent Rep. Kevin Cramer (R-N.D.), who is a Trump ally as reported by the Washington Post.

-In an interview with NBC Emily Seidel, the CEO of Americans for Prosperity stated the position of their network so that there would be no misunderstanding regarding what kind of people they are looking to support.
+In an interview with NBC’s Emily Seidel, the CEO of Americans for Prosperity stated the position of their network so that there would be no misunderstanding regarding what kind of people they are looking to support.

 “I know this is uncomfortable, but If you are a Democrat and stand up to [Senator] Elizabeth Warren to corral enough votes for financial reform that breaks barriers for community banks and families, you’re darn right we will work with you.
 But if you are a Republican who sits on the committee that wrote the worst spending bill in our country’s history and you voted for it, you’re darn right we will hold you accountable.”